-Only yesterday, in a heinous attack, over 14o people died in a school that was targeted by Pakistani Taliban militants.
-This event, and countless others before it perpetrated by Muslim terrorist groups, have instilled a deep fear of religion (and especially Islam) as being antithetical to secularism and peace.
-The much heard yet ill informed opinions that circulate every now and then in the mainstream media and on social media networks like Twitter, Facebook, and Reddit suggests that religion is at the heart of these conflicts and that, were it not for religion, the world would be in a much better, peaceful place.
+Only yesterday, in a heinous attack, over 14 people died in a school that was targeted by Pakistani Taliban militants.
+This event, and others before it perpetrated by Islamist terrorist groups, have instilled a deep fear of religion (and especially Islam) as being antithetical to secularism and peace.
+The much heard yet ill informed opinions that circulate every now and then in the mainstream and social media networks like Twitter, Facebook, and Reddit suggests that religion is at the heart of these conflicts and that, were it not for religion, the world would be in a much better, peaceful place.

-Of course this position is immature and does not take into account the long social and political histories and the innate nature of these conflicts.
+Of course this position is immature and does not take into account the long social and political histories behind these conflicts.
 But to the sophisticated reader this is old news.
-However, it’s always good to have this truth and the fallacy implicit in unfounded attacks on religion as a whole brought to light.
+However, it’s always good to have this truth and the fallacy implicit in attacks on religion as a whole brought to light.

 In a book review written by John Gray for the New Statesmen on October 1, 2014 on the formidable Karren Armstrong’s Fields of Blood: Religion and the History of Violence the author provides a succinct synopsis of the arguments presented by Armstrong.
 It is a good starting point to understand the argument against the vehement and irrational fear of religion.
 Gray argues that those who suggest that religions are intrinsically violent are mostly “evangelical atheists” who are quick to admonish believers and their belief systems with impunity.